LCAV/dsp-labs/docs/passthrough/wiring.md

 _Hint: see the_ [_DAC chip explanation_](audio-io/dac.md) _and_ [_Adafruit's site_](https://learn.adafruit.com/adafruit-i2s-stereo-decoder-uda1334a/pinouts) _for more information on wiring the DAC component._
 {% endhint %}

-With everything correctly wired up, we can proceed to coding the passthrough on the SW4STM32 software!
+With everything correctly wired up, we can proceed to [coding](coding.md) the passthrough on the SW4STM32 software!

+## Tasks solutions

+Sadly we cannot connect all the wires for you or double check your connections.
+However we did our best to help you with this wiring by making a step-by-step video accessible at this **address**.